Skip to main content

 Cacio e Pepe

-Simple yet magical pasta dish made with just spaghetti, Pecorino Romano cheese, and black pepper.
-The cheese melts with pasta water to create a silky, peppery sauce.
+Three ingredients and nothing else: spaghetti, Pecorino Romano, and black pepper.
+The cheese emulsifies with starchy pasta water into a silky, peppery sauce.

 Supplì